 3. Supplementary child allowance

 The supplementary child allowance according to § 6a of the Federal Child Benefits Act (BKGG) supports parents whose monthly income is insufficient to cover the needs of the family fully.
-The supplementary child allowance is a maximum of 209 Euro per child per month and, together with child benefit and, if applicable, housing benefit, covers the average needs of children.
-Those who receive the supplementary child allowance are also entitled to benefits for and are exempt from daycare fees.
+From 1 January 2023, the supplementary child allowance will be a maximum of EUR 250 per month per child and, together with child benefit and, if applicable, housing benefit, will cover the average needs of children.
+Those who receive the supplementary child allowance are also entitled to benefits for education and participation.

 Parents are entitled to supplementary child allowance for their children if